The Best of Kenny Rogers: Through the Years: Background

-Despite its comprehensive nature, critics noted the album's omission of a few major hits, most notably "Islands in the Stream," Rogers 1983 number one duet with Dolly Parton, and "Ruby, Don't Take Your Love to Town," a hit from Rogers earlier work with the First Edition.
+Critics noted the album's omission of a few major hits, most notably "Islands in the Stream," Rogers 1983 number one duet with Dolly Parton, and "Ruby, Don't Take Your Love to Town," a hit from Rogers earlier work with the First Edition.

-The album was released on CD and digital formats but did not initially chart upon its release in 2018.
-However, it later experienced a resurgence in sales and streaming following Rogers' death in 2020.

 Critical reception

 Following Rogers' death on March 20, 2020, The Best of Kenny Rogers: Through the Years debuted at number one on the Billboard Top Country Albums chart for the week of April 4, 2020.
 It marked Rogers' first chart-topping album since The Heart of the Matter in 1985, and his 12th overall number one album.

 The album also entered the Billboard 200 at number nine, his highest position on the all-genre chart since 1983.
 In the tracking week ending March 26, the compilation earned 32,000 equivalent album units, including 10,000 traditional album sales, 13,000 in streaming equivalent units, and 8,000 in track equivalent units.

 Its resurgence placed Rogers above several contemporary artists on the chart that week, including Luke Combs and Kelsea Ballerini.
 The chart-topping performance was widely seen as a testament to Rogers' enduring appeal and the timelessness of his music, particularly as fans revisited his catalog during the early weeks of the COVID-19 pandemic.